stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 ![Certificate Details](images/certificate-details.png)

-> **Note**
+!!! note
-> If the certificate status is not updated, wait a few minutes as Cert-Manager may take time to generate the certificate.
+    If the certificate status is not updated, wait a few minutes as Cert-Manager may take time to generate the certificate.

-By following these steps, you can effectively configure TLS certificates using Infra GitOps.